vyadh/indexedmap/README.md

 the same 'revision' as the ones read.
 If the change is permitted, the revision is incremented and placed back into the map.

-This feature is current a work in progress.
+This feature is currently a work in progress.

 Transactions
 ------------